-3. Disclosure of Expert Witnesses: Government: September 28, 2007
+1. Disclosure of Expert Witnesses: Plaintiffs: October 22, 2007

-Claimant: October 26, 2007
+Defendants: November 19, 2007

-Because expert witnesses are different from other witnesses, there is a special rule telling how the parties must name their experts and explain what those experts are going to say at trial.
+Because expert witnesses are different from other witnesses, there is a special rule telling how plaintiffs and defendants must name their experts and explain what those experts are going to say at trial.
 That rule is Rule 26(a)(2) of the Federal Rules of Civil Procedure.
-If a party does not follow the requirements of Rule 26(a)(2) by the deadline to disclose expert witnesses, then this court will not allow that expert witness to present evidence in this case.
+If a party does not follow the requirements of Rule 26(a)(2) by his or her deadline to disclose expert witnesses, then this court will not allow that expert witness to present evidence in this case.